RonenNess/Shaku/docs/collision_collision.md

 <a name="Collision+resolver"></a>

 ### collision.resolver
-Get the collision resolver.
+The collision resolver we use to detect collision between different shapes.
-You can use this object directly without creating a collision world, if you just need to test collision between two shapes.
+You can use this object directly without creating a collision world, if you just need to test collision between shapes.

 **Kind**: instance property of [<code>Collision</code>](#Collision)
 <a name="Collision+RectangleShape"></a>